Fast neutrino flavor conversions in one-dimensional core-collapse supernova models with and without muon creation: Analysis Results

 \section{Analysis Results}

 Apart from observing crossings in the $\mu-\tau$ sectors, we find a number of crossings below the SN shock in the region close to the shock front.
 This is indicated in Fig.~\ref{fig:summary_plot_D1}, where with colored dots the post bounce times (x-axis) and radial distances from the center of the SN (y-axis) are shown for which we find crossings in D1, assuming $\mathcal{F}(\gamma)$ to be a quadratic polynomial.
 The top (bottom) row refers to the 20 (18.6)$M_\odot$ model.
-The left (right) column refers to the case with (without) muon creation.
+The left (right) column refers to the case with (without) muons.
 The red, blue, green and orange dots refer to crossings for $G_{e\mu},G_{e\tau}$, $G_{\mu\tau}$ and $G_{e}$, respectively.
 Note that, in order to have a clearer separation between different dots, the red, green and orange ones are slightly shifted horizontally from their correspondent post bounce time.
 The black line indicates the evolution of the shock in time and space.
 Obviously, the 20$M_\odot$ model is not exploding, whereas the 18.6$M_\odot$ case is exploding, where the explosion was triggered artificially around $t_{pb} \approx 0.26$~s.
+All times in our model analysis are given as post-bounce times, $t_{pb}$, i.e. as times after core bounce, because the core bounce effectively coincides with the time when the supernova shock is launched.
+The start of the explosion (when present) is, of course, not the time when the shock wave is produced, but the time when the stalled shock wave is revived.

+A few remarks are in order.
+The radial distance on the $y$-axis is limited to $[50,200]$ km because below this range no crossings are found, whereas above it they are ubiquitous.
+Moreover, since the spatial grid changes as a function of time, the upper dots in each time snapshot might not be horizontally aligned, but this does not mean that crossings do not occur above 200 km for some snapshots.

-Fig.~\ref{fig:summary_plot_D2} is equivalent to Fig.~\ref{fig:summary_plot_D1}, but it refers to the (not exploding) 15$M_\odot$ case of D2, which is not including muon creation.
+Fig.~\ref{fig:summary_plot_D2} is equivalent to Fig.~\ref{fig:summary_plot_D1}, but it refers to the (not exploding) 11, 15 and 25$M_\odot$ models of D2, which do not include muons.
 Note that only three time snapshots are available in the public version of the data.
-To have a fair comparison with Fig.~\ref{fig:summary_plot_D1}, we present the crossings found by looking directly at angular distributions with black dots, whereas those obtained with the moments method proposed in Ref.~\cite{Abbar:2020fcl} are given by orange dots.
+The crossings shown in Fig. \ref{fig:summary_plot_D2} are observed only by directly looking at the angular distributions, such as those displayed in Fig. \ref{fig:angular_distributions}.
+No crossings are found with quadratic polynomials within the radial distance range used in the plots.
+As shown in the Appendix (see Fig. \ref{fig:summary_plot_D2_with_cubic_polynomials}), only cubic polynomials allow crossings to be found at $r<200$ km, but none below the shock.